Manish1Dahiya/main/docs/UserGuide.md

 > * Time for a task will only be shown if it is specified in the command itself.
 Otherwise, time will not be shown.
 For example, 12pm, 1400, 2.30pm. <br>
 > * The start date specified must also be before the end date. <br>
 > * The tag should be one word long only i.e. there should be no spaces in a specific tag.
 For example, tags such as 'very urgent' will nto be accepted as the tag is not one word.
 However, there can be more than one tag. <br>
+> * Once a tag is created, it can be changed but it cannot be removed from its task. <br>

 **Event format:** <br>
 `add <TASK_NAME> [<START_DATE_MARKER> <DATE_START_TIME>] [<END_DATE_MARKER> <DATE_END_TIME>] [t/ TAG_NAME]...`<br>